What is individual and family health insurance?

 When does my employer need to send out my W2?

 Federal law requires all employers to send employees W-2 statements for all wages earned.
-These W-2 statements can be sent in either paper or digital form and must be received by employees no later than January 31 of the following year.
+These W-2 statements can be sent in either paper or digital form.
+Hard copies must be postmarked no later than January 31, and digital copies must be available to employees by January 31 of the following year.

 What is FMLA?